dwipaprasetyo/dwipaprasetyo/README.md

 # Hi <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> Saya Dwipa Prasetyo Priyoko.

 <p align="justify">
 I am a graduate of the Mathematics at Ahmad Dahlan University, with a deep interest in Data Science, Machine Learning, Deep Learning, and Artificial Intelligence.
 I am proficient in programming languages such as Python, SQL, and R, and have skills in using tools like Tableau.
-With one year of experience as a tutor at the Data Science Study Center, I am accustomed to conveying complex concepts in a simple and effective manner.
-I have also obtained certification from the National Professional Certification Agency (BNSP) as an Associate Data Scientist, which strengthens my technical and professional competencies.
+With one year of experience as a tutor at the Pusat Studi Data Science, I am accustomed to conveying complex concepts in a simple and effective manner.
+I have also obtained certification from the National Agency of Profession Certification as an Associate Data Scientist.
 My commitment to continuous learning and applying knowledge in real-world scenarios makes me ready to contribute to the development of innovative, data-driven solutions
 </p>

 ## Education: